-Metcalfe UTXO indicates close correlation between BTCUSD and network value during 2017 retail-based rally.
-However during 2014 upstream the indicator was decoupled from BTCUSD and thus significantly higher compared with price.
-During 2019–2020 Metcalfe UTXO would indicate BTCUSD being somewhat overpriced, however the two have been more correlated towards 2020.
+Metcalfe UTXO indicates a close correlation between BTCUSD and network value during the 2017 retail-based rally.
+However, during 2014 upstream, the indicator was decoupled from BTCUSD and thus significantly higher compared with price.
+During 2019–2020 Metcalfe UTXO would indicate BTCUSD being somewhat overpriced, however, the two have been more correlated towards 2020.

-The following chart mirrors Metcalfe Ratio, the amount of active addresses of network (squared n²), and bitcoin’s price (BTCUSD).
+The following chart mirrors the Metcalfe Ratio, the number of active addresses of the network (squared n²), and bitcoin’s price (BTCUSD).

 Metcalfe Ratio shows both indicators rising in close correlation, Metcalfe Ratio is statistically more correlated with bitcoin’s price than Metcalfe UTXO.
 We should especially focus on the recent rise of Metcalfe Ratio into mid-2019 levels and beyond, BTCUSD will likely follow shortly.